sassoftware/viya4-deployment/README.md

 If you have an existing deployment that you performed with the viya4-deployment project, take the following steps in order to update the SAS Viya platform:

 - Follow the instructions in [Updating Software](https://go.documentation.sas.com/doc/en/sasadmincdc/default/k8sag/titlepage.htm?fromDefault=) in the SAS Viya Platform Operations Guide.
-- You are expected to modify the steps that are described in the SAS Viya platform Operations Guide to accommodate the slightly different directory structure
+- You are expected to modify the steps that are described in the SAS Viya Platform Operations Guide to accommodate the slightly different directory structure

 ### Troubleshooting